sonnenhaft/rl-kanban/gulp-files/README.md

 ```sh
 $ gulp build
 ```
-Production files are move into the 'deployment' folder.
+Production files are move into the 'build' folder.
 Note, both minified and unminfied files are generated.

 ### Other Tasks
 Remove all generated source (css files, build folder, and generated index.html):